Has this happened to you?

 So what’s the best solution for adding video to your site?

-Step Two: Once your video has been uploaded and is ready for viewing, copy the URL to your video.
+Step Two: Once your video has been uploaded, copy the URL to your video.
 Return to your WordPress site and paste the URL into your post or page where you want the video to appear.

 The embedded video player will automatically detect the user’s device, browser, and Internet connection speed, and then serve the appropriate version of the video file to them.
 Nothing to install on your site.
 No plugins to keep up to date.
 No tricky code.